 We woke up early the next morning to meet the girls for breakfast before they headed off on the rest of their Iceland Challenge, which was sad for us because our own Viking adventure was coming to and end.

-Stop 10: The Great Geysir & the Blue Lagoon
+Ring Road Roadtrip Stop 10 // The Great Geysir & the Blue Lagoon

-Ok, so these stops were kind of a bust.
-We were phoning it in at this point, I’ll admit.
+By this point, we were phoning it in.
+I’ll admit.
 It was raining, it was cold, and the people standing around the Geysir were not our people.
 They were tour group people.
-By the time we got to the Blue Lagoon we decided to just head to Reykjavik and call it a night.
+By the time we got to the Blue Lagoon, we decided to just head to Reykjavik and call it a night.
 Drinks at the Slippbarinn were climbing the list of priorities, you know.

 And with that, it was the end.
 The end!
 Le fin!
 I’m kind of sad?
-I’ve loved reliving our RTW over these past few months, and knowing that this is my last official post feels right, but very final.
+I’ve loved reliving our RTW over these past few months.
+But knowing that this is my last official post feels right, but very final.

-I’m sure a few photo essays will pop up here and there, and there is a lot of video footage that could maybe turn into something… but for now?
+I’m sure a few photo essays will pop up here and there.
+Plus, there is a lot of video footage that could maybe turn into something… but for now?
 Le fin, it is.
 Thanks for following along.
-It’s safe to say these five months were some of the very best I’ve yet to experience, and I’m pretty glad I’ve had a place to share my stories, photos, and tips.
+Our five months of consecutive travel were some of the very best of my life.
+I’m so SO happy to have a place to share my stories, photos, and tips.

 BUT NOW.
 We need to talk Barcelona and Amsterdam and #LTFrancais and also I got finger surgery in France which was just?
 It’s worth talking about.

-– Thank you once again to Inga at Tiny Iceland for giving us some amazing tips for making the most out of our time in Iceland.
-If you’re headed there, please be sure to check out her site!
-Also, though Bus Hostel, SADCars, Trawire, Laugarvatn Fontana and Hotel Edda all invited us to experience these parts of Iceland as their guests, the opinions expressed above are, as always, my own.
+– Thank you, once again, to Inga at Tiny Iceland for giving us some amazing tips for making the most out of our time in Iceland.
+Definitely use her site for all your Icelandic planning!
+Bus Hostel, SADCars, Trawire, Laugarvatn Fontana and Hotel Edda all invited us to experience these parts of Iceland as their guests, but the opinions expressed above are, as always, my own.